 Choosing the correct method

 Depending on your use case, one method might be more suitable than another.
-Consider the following recommendations when you choose a method:
+Consider the following characteristics when you choose a method:

 The contract addresses and gas price limits are different depending on which method you use to get randomness.
 You can find the configuration, addresses, and limits for each method on the following pages: